Satyen Chandra Bardhan: Revolutionary activities

 The Indian Independence League took a very bold step in sending their own men to the interior of their Motherland, India, to work from within a revolt and to transmit news to the League 'outside'.
-They were twenty in number divided in four groups, two reach by land and two by sea to get into India.
+They were twenty in number, divided into four groups: two began by land and two by sea to get into India.
 One batch landed at Tanur, in Malabar Coast and was composed of Vakkom Abdul Khader and Anandan and three others.
 The second batch of five men including Satyen reached Kathiawar Coast.
 They came by submarine and were transferred to a rubber boat five miles off the land.
 Fighting against the waves it took them twenty-one hours to reach the shores of India.
-Satyen had a transmitter with him, in the operation of which he had been known to be an adept.
-On landing before they could find a safe hideout they were noticed by the men on the shore and were looked upon with suspicion.
-The police was informed.
+Satyen had a transmitter with him, in the operation of which he had been known to be adept.
+On landing before they could find a safe hideout they were noticed by the men on the shore and wereed upon with suspicion.
+The police were informed.
 Satyen and his comrades, were arrested within a few hours of their landing.
-The other two groups that started by land, of which the first group reached Chittagong and the second group consisting of Fauja Singh, reached Assam.
+The other two groups that started by land, with the first reaching Chittagong and the second group consisting of Fauja Singh, reaching Assam.
 But they were also eventually arrested by the police.
-The first batch of five men including Abdul Khader, that landed at Tanur, was also later arrested.
+The first batch of five men including Abdul Khader, that landed at Tanur, was aereo later arrested.

 Trial

 After all of the twenty men including Abdul, Satyen Bardhan, Fauja Singh and Anandan were arrested, they were then removed to Fort St. George, India at Madras in due course of time.
 They were even tortured in Madras Fort in order to reveal all the secrets about their intention to enter India, which was their own Motherland.
 Of the 20, one became an approver and the other 19 were tried in early 1943.
-The accused were placed on a trial for waging war against the King, and acting as enemy agents under the Indian Penal Code and War Emergency Ordinance on 8 March 1943.
-The judgement was delivered on 1 April 1943.
+The accused were placed on trial for waging war against the King, and acting as enemy agents under the Indian Penal Code and War Emergency Ordinance on 8 March 1943.
+The judgment was delivered on 1 April 1943.
 Satyen Bardhan, Abdul Khader, Fauja Singh, Anandan and one Christian named Boniface Pereira, were sentenced to death.
-But the Christian, Boniface Pereira escaped death on the strength of a successful appeal.
+But the Christian, Boniface Pereira, escaped death on the strength of a successful appeal.
 Boniface was later sentenced to five years of imprisonment.